Other legal issues

 What is the difference between CTM and copyright?

 CTM is a tool that will give users the means to access software.
 Copyright is concerned with the depiction of the software or the means to acquire it.
 If the software's interface is in the video, or there's a download link to the software in the video or video description, you may wish to file a copyright takedown notice.

 If you believe that you have a valid CTM claim, please fill in our webform.

 If you've received a notice informing you that your video is in violation of the Communications and Video Accessibility Act, you may have uploaded content that was originally shown on TV with captions.
-The CVAA requires that all pre-recorded video programming that is captioned on TV also be captioned on the Internet.
+The Communications and Video Accessibility Act (CVAA) requires that all pre-recorded video programming that is captioned on TV is also captioned on the Internet.
 If you believe that you're exempt from the CVAA requirement, you may select a certification for your content.